Dynamic Interaction Between Asset Prices and Bank Behavior: A Systemic Risk Perspective: Simulation

 The cumulative losses $H(t)$ is shown in Fig. \ref{fig:loss}.
-It is said that if many banks are contrarian the price movement is moderate and the total amount of losses is less than more volatile cases.
+It is said that if market participants are homogeneous, the total amount of losses is less than more heterogeneous cases.
+In both the trend-followers-predominant and contrarians-predominant markets, the number of bankruptcy is larger than the two other cases such as the trend-followers-dominant and contrarians-dominant markets.
+Contrarians may obtain profit from the market when the market price is mean-reverting.
+Trend followers may obtain profit from the market when the market price is procyclical.

+Figs. \ref{fig:comovement1} and \ref{fig:comovement2} show scatter plots between the market prices and the total amount of cash and those between the market prices and the total losses.
+We found that mean-reverting price movements may be less harmful to banks than high volatile price movements.

-Fig. \ref{fig:CAR-banks} shows time series capital adequacy ratio (CAR) at (a) $\alpha=0.53$, (b) $\alpha=0.62$, (c) $\alpha=0.76$, and (d) $\alpha=0.81$.
+Fig. \ref{fig:CAR-banks} shows time series capital adequacy ratio (CAR) at (a) $\alpha(0)=0.31$, (b) $\alpha(0)=0.48$, (c) $\alpha(0)=0.56$, and (d) $\alpha(0)=0.75$.
 It is confirmed that the banks which went bankrupt have small CAR.
-Before the banks went bankrupt, value of CAR becomes steeply small.
+Before the banks went bankrupt, value of CAR dropped steeply.
 Therefore, the default probability should be a function of CAR, which is not homogeneous.
 In general, a market where contrarians are dominant shows mean-reverting price movements, and a market where trend followers are dominant makes the market price volatile.
-However, CAR of the contrarians tends to decrease and CAR of the trend followers tends to increase.
+However, the CAR of the contrarians tends to decrease and the CAR of the trend followers tends to increase.

-We compare sensitivity of CAR and that of CEAR for some cases.
-Figure \ref{fig:CAR-CEAR} shows temporal developments of CAR and CEAR for 100 banks ($\alpha=0.74$).
-When banks go bankruptcy, their CAR decreases eventually, however, their CEAR does not change.
-This implies that CAR can be used as an indicator to measure banks' condition but CEAR might not be used as an indicator for such a purpose.
+We compare sensitivity of the CAR and that of the CEAR for some cases.
+Figure \ref{fig:CAR-CEAR} shows temporal developments of CAR and CEAR for 100 banks ($\alpha(0)=0.79$).
+When banks go bankrupt, their CAR decreases eventually, however, their CEAR does not change.
+This implies that the CAR can be used as an indicator to measure banks condition but the CEAR might not be used as an indicator for such a purpose.
 The sensitivity of CAR is extremely better than CEAR.
 We should recognize the difference of characteristics between CAR and CEAR.